Armstrong Whitworth Siskin: Background

 The Armstrong Whitworth Siskin was a development of the Siddeley-Deasy S.R.2 Siskin designed by Major F. M. Green (formerly chief engineer of the Royal Aircraft Factory) of the Siddeley-Deasy Motor Car Company.
 A major impetus for the aircraft's development was the Air Ministry's issuing of RAF Specification Type I, which called for a single-seat fighter that was powered by the ABC Dragonfly radial engine.
 The Dragonfly would prove to be a disappointment as it failed to meet its anticipated performance.

 The SR.2 Siskin was a single-bay biplane of wood and fabric construction.
-It angular in form, with little attention paid to obvious avenues for drag reduction.
+It was angular in form, with little attention paid to obvious avenues for drag reduction.
 Perhaps its most distinctive feature was its fixed conventional landing gear, which had relatively lengthy oleo strut shock absorbers carrying the axle, which was in turn connected by radius rods to a pair of V-struts situated behind the axle.
 Its wings were of unequal span.
 It was powered by a single ABC Dragonfly radial engine, which was installed on the nose in a streamlined cowling.
 To regulate the engine's temperature, each individual cylinder had its own cooling channel.
 Armament consisted of a pair of Vickers machine guns mounted directly in front of the pilot.

 The Siskin made its first flight in May 1919.
 While the initial aircraft was powered by the intended Dragonfly engine, it would only deliver 270 hp rather than the expected 320 hp.
 Despite early promise, the Dragonfly was disastrous, being less powerful, unreliable, and prone to overheating while excessive vibration resulted in crankshaft failures after only a few hours of use.
 Despite the engine, the Siskin displayed generally good properties, possessing favourable stability and handling characteristics, along with performance that could outmatch its direct rivals for RAF orders.